WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 - `Binding` is more powerful than what you thought.
 It supports projection with key-paths and collection subscripts which enables developers to conducts partial value changes to a control or a `View`.
-This means that you can observe all kinds of value changes with functional `Binding` on SwiftUI controls shipped by Apple and well-designed third-party SwiftUI controls.
+This means that for Apple shipped SwiftUI controls and well-designed third-party SwiftUI controls you can observe all value changes conducted with these `Binding`s by wrapping a functional `Binding`.

 - `Binding` can observe all kinds of changes that can drive SwiftUI to update `View` contents.
 In contrast, `onChange(of:, perform:)` requires